jeeberhardt/mobius/docs/source/hello_world.rst

           hydrophobe_ratio: 0.5
           charged_per_amino_acids: 5

-And instantiate the Planner object using the YAML configuration file, the acquisition function and the optimization method:
+Once the acquisition function is defined and the parameters set in the YAML configuration file, we can initiate the GA sampling method and the Planner object:

 .. code-block:: python

+    optimizer = SequenceGA(algorithm='GA', period=15, design_protocol_filename='design_protocol.yaml')
-    ps = Planner(acq, optimizer, design_protocol='design_protocol.yaml')
+    ps = Planner(acq, optimizer)

 Run three Design-Make-Test cycles, iterating through the following steps: